ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Protocol Overview {#sec-protocol-overview}

-Group communication for CoAP has been enabled in {{I-D.ietf-core-groupcomm-bis}} and can be secured by using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+Group communication for CoAP is defined in {{I-D.ietf-core-groupcomm-bis}} and can be secured by using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 A network node can join an OSCORE group by interacting with the responsible Group Manager.
 Once registered in the group, the new node can securely exchange messages with other group members.

 This document describes how to use {{RFC9594}} and {{RFC9200}} to perform a number of authentication, authorization, and key distribution actions as overviewed in {{Section 2 of RFC9594}}, when the considered group is specifically an OSCORE group.